scythe-suite/scythe/USAGE.md

 * the first file must contain a *secret* followed by a list of exercise names, that is, names of directories under `exercises`;

-* the second file must cotain a tab-separated list of *unique id*, and *last and first name* (exactly one tab per line, after the ids).
+* the second file must cotain a tab-separated list of *unique ids*, and *last and first name* (exactly one tab per line, after the ids).

-Give a look to the example unpacked in the previous step in case of doubt.
+Give a look to the example unpacked during the installation in case of doubt.

 To prepare the configuartion file, just run

     source ./setenv.sh
     scythe prepare myexam

-that will generate `./confs/myexam.py`, the configuration file required for all the next steps.
+that will generate `./confs/myexam.py`: the configuration file required for all the next steps.

 ## Run the exam